andre-dev02/TP-UNO/maincpp.md

 #

-Em segundo lugar, é impresso na tela a vez do jogador jogar a carta, e a partir dessa escolha é computado a jogada
+Em segundo lugar, é impresso na tela a vez do jogador jogar a carta, e, a partir dessa escolha, é computado a jogada

 #